 If you’re running account-based marketing, you’ve probably noticed the channel options are limited: display ads, LinkedIn, maybe direct mail.
 That’s not enough touchpoints to surround an account.

 CTV fills the gap.
 Upload your target account list, and your ads reach households associated with decision-makers at those companies.
 It’s ABM for the living room.
+See CTV for Account-Based Marketing for a practical guide to sequencing CTV with your ABM program.

 LinkedIn CTV: What You Should Know